How do you decide where the need is greatest?

 The church is the most effective vehicle for bringing opportunity and hope in the community.
 As much as possible, our work on the ground is implemented by local church partners.
 Tearfund chooses to partner this way so that local churches have ownership of the projects that take place in their communities.
-After all, the church has been their for years, they have understanding of the community, they know the people best, and they are the ones who will be there after we leave.
-The church is also the only “organization” that can truly provide a holistic response to poverty – fulfilling both the physical and spiritual needs of the community.
+After all, the church has been there for years—they have understanding of the community, they know the people best, and they are the ones who will be there after we leave.
+The church is also the only “organization” that can truly provide a holistic response to poverty, fulfilling both the physical and spiritual needs of the community.

 But we just don’t partner with any church or church agency.
 In many of the countries we work we already have decades of relationships that we trust and we first look to these relationships to partner with or help us find new partners.
 When looking for new partners, we do our research.
 This involves a general search through recommendations or word of mouth followed-up by several evaluations to determine capacity, skills, reach, and spiritual alignment.